Skip to main content

 Operator console availability99.9%

-A 4-state error-budget policy (healthy / caution / concern / exhausted) drives engineering response — see the SLO doc.
+A 4-state error-budget policy (healthy / caution / concern / exhausted) drives engineering response.

 Observability + incident response

-• Honeycomb (OpenTelemetry exporter target) for distributed tracing + custom metrics dashboards.
+• OpenTelemetry tracing exported to a managed observability backend for distributed tracing + custom metrics dashboards.

-• Sentry for uncaught exceptions across web + workers.
+• Centralized error monitoring for uncaught exceptions across web + workers.

-• Pino structured logs with W3C trace-context propagation across every cross-process boundary (web → worker → n8n → web).
+• Structured JSON logs with W3C trace-context propagation across every cross-process boundary (web, workers, and workflow automation).

-• Incident response playbook — sev definitions, RACI matrix, 6-phase response, tenant comms templates aware of PDPL Art.
+• Incident response playbook: sev definitions, RACI matrix, 6-phase response, tenant comms templates aware of PDPL Art.
 17 + GDPR Art.
 33’s 72-hour regulator-notification window.
-See handoff/docs/security/INCIDENT-RESPONSE.md.

 Compliance posture